 “It’s not how much money you make but how much money you keep, how hard it works for you, and how many generations you keep it for.” – Robert Kiyosaki

-If you need some advice on managing your finances, you can begin with reading online blogs.
+If you need some advice on managing your finances, you can begin with reading some online blogs.

 Financial Planning Blogs

-This website is founded by Tadas Viskanta, is a private investor with over 25 years’ experience in financial markets.
+This website is founded by Tadas Viskanta who is a private investor with over 25 years’ experience in financial markets.
 His written works have been featured in different journals such as the Financial Analyst Journal.
-This site aims to bring the best of investment blogosphere to its readers every day.
+This site aims to bring the best of the investment blogosphere to its readers every day.

-This financial planning site is for the generation X and Y. It is owned by Mary Beth Storjohann, a financial coach, author, and speaker.
-She chose to provide guidance to people in her generation who are in their 20’s, 30’s, and 40’s, because of the limited finance information for these age range, based on her experience.
+This financial planning site is for generations X and Y. It is owned by Mary Beth Storjohann, a financial coach, author, and speaker.
+She chose to provide guidance to people in her generation who are in their 20’s, 30’s, and 40’s, because of the limited finance information for these age ranges, based on her experience.

 FF Pad is founded by Bill Winterberg in 2008.
 He is a respected personality in the financial planning industry.
 This site is one of the leading sources of news, insight, and thought leadership in financial planning technology.
 Aside from this blog, he also has a YouTube channel and an iTunes podcast about financial planning.

 Financial Planning Apps